KosherBacon/Raspberry-Pi-GPIO/README.md

 ## Upcoming Updates / Work in Progress

 I am working on a more efficient method of accessing the server from a device.
 I plan on utilizing ssh instead of my current method.
-This allows for for the system to be more efficient, and eliminates some setup steps for a better user experience.
+This allows for the system to be more efficient, and eliminates some setup steps for a better user experience.